-Contact person: Maia Nikoleishvili, Chief Specialist at the Analytics, HR Management and International Relations Department at the Ministry of Internally Displaced from the Occupied Territories, Labour, Health and Social Affairs of Georgia;

-E-mail: mnikoleishvili@moh.gov.ge

-Tel.: +995577272713

 Article 4 Design Codes and Technical Standards

 4.1 Both Chinese and Georgian sides agreed that the project shall be surveyed and designed in accordance with relevant Chinese design codes and technical standards, considering the existing mandatory standards and norms and local common practices.
 The Chinese general contractor shall carry out the construction according to the detailed construction drawings, and both the Chinese and Georgia shall check and accept the project according to the detailed construction drawings.